quinlan-lab/STRling/docs/source/run.rst

 Output file: joint-bounds.txt - positions of STR loci found by combining across all individuals, used for the call stage when joint calling

-Merging can be performed by chromosome to reduce memory requirements and parallelize using `--chromosome`.
+Peak memory usage for joint calling increases linearly by ~63 MB per 30-40X human WGS.
+This can be prohibitively high for large cohorts.
+To reduce memory requirements, analysis can be parallelized by chromosome using `--chromosome` then subsequently merged.
 See the workflows for examples.
+This reduces memory usage to ~5 MB/sample.

 **Call genotypes/estimate allele sizes for all loci in each sample**